ChrisDeFreitas/Electron-FolderView/readme.md

 Oct 6/17
 - SFTP testing done; no errors since last git update in July.
 - added folder selected in Move operations to recent folder list
+- added height arguments, if height=== 0 then max height
+- added width argument, if width === 0 then max width
 - updates to pathBar
 	1. UI updates
 	2. all slashes converted from "\\" to "/" (most path functions expect '/' for Linux compatibility)